stephan-klein/supersonic/docs/steroids/cli/emulators/ios-simulator.md

 ## Installing

-The iOS Simulator comes bundled with XCode.
-XCode can be downloaded from Mac App Store.
+The iOS Simulator is included in XCode.
+XCode is can be downloaded from Mac App Store.
 In addition to XCode, Command Line Tools has to be installed.
 You can trigger the installation with the following command.

 ```bash
 xcode-select --install
 ```

-You can verify that the Simulator is working by launching it with the following command.
+Verify that the Simulator is working by launching it.

 ```bash
 open /Applications/Xcode.app/Contents/Developer/Applications/iOS Simulator.app
 ```

-If the Simulator started you are good to go!

 ## Running